 Do you ever think about your thinking?
 Or better yet, do you ever think about how you think?
 If we were to portray the thinking process, what would it look like?
 One thing is true: how we think matters because it affects how we feel and consequently, what we do.
 In the last insight I explored the topic of goal setting and the importance of making them exciting.
 Also, I talked about keeping them short and simple in a way that they convey with clarity what you desire to experience.
 Continue Reading!

 It’s fall season!
 The leaves are changing colors.
 Daylight is getting shorter, and nights are getting colder.
 The leaves linger on the branches as they change, and soon they will let go.
 They will eventually fall and dance their way to the ground.
 Streets will be blanketed with tones of warmth.
 Autumn is magical!
 It’s winter squash time in all its splendor.
 Pumpkin patches abound and pumpkin carving is happening.
 And while the leaves keep falling throughout this season—the spectacle of autumn invites us to look inward.
 Lessons from the autumn season abounds!
 Continue Reading!

-Picture a time when you saw a big animal in the wild.
-How did it make you feel?
+Do you remember how you felt the last time you saw a big animal in the wild?
 At Rocky Mountain National Park, I came very close to a massive bull elk while hiking.
 Not too far from the trail, the bull was roaming free about the woodland.
-Sensing me, the elk slowly raised his neck and held his head high to reveal his formidable antlers with strands of peeling velvet.
+Sensing me, the elk slowly raised his neck and held his head high revealing his huge antlers with strands of peeling velvet.
 We paused.
-And as I stood there in admiration, the bull continued roaming and eventually moved on—brushing away freely into the forest.
+I stood there in admiration.
+Then the bull continued roaming and eventually moved on—brushing away freely into the forest.
+Could the elk hold the secret to finding and reconnecting with your true self?
 Continue Reading!